bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?

+    Accessibility on the web refers to the delelopment that enables all users to interact and understand the web regardless of disabilities.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+    A website can be accessible by including an alt text for images so an alternative text will be read by a screen reader when the image can't be viewed.
+Allowing the font size to be controlled by the user and using semantic HTML also provides more accessiblity.

 3. How would you explain the concept of a variable to someone new to programming?

+    A variable is a name used to hold value for a code.

 4. What is the purpose of using functions in code?

+    Functions are used to repeat a block of code so you don't have to write it over and over.
+It simplifies the process of getting the same output again.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions